 The Labyrinth is used for a variety of purposes.
 Many people find the slow movement and meditative tone of walking the labyrinth helps to quiet the restless mind, often bringing clarity, inner peace and revelation.
 Labyrinth walks can be used in times of celebration, during times of self questioning, major life change or bereavement.
 The labyrinth is a tool for community building, an agent for global peace and a metaphor for the blossoming of the Spirit in our lives.

 Patti has designed and led "A Labyrinth Pilgrimage, Honoring the Phases Of Our Lives."
-She has facilitated labyrinth walks and retreats at St. Thomas the Apostle Church in Naperville, Trinity United Methodist Church in Chicago, Loretto Retreat Center in Wheaton and for the Good Samaritan Hospital Mission and Spiritual Care Department.
+She has facilitated labyrinth walks and retreats at St. Thomas the Apostle Church in Naperville, Illinois, Trinity United Methodist Church in Chicago, Loretto Retreat Center in Wheaton and for the Good Samaritan Hospital Mission and Spiritual Care Department.

 World Wide Labyrinth Locator-find labyrinths around the world and in your neighborhood. www.labyrinthlocator.com